-- (21) A temporary subdivision identification sign, depicting the layout and lots available for purchase, is allowed without a development permit as per a development agreement, and shall meet the following standards: - (a) it must be professionally designed and maintained; - (b) it must be located on private property adjacent to the entry of the subdivision; - (c) it must not exceed 12.0 m2 (129.2 sq. ft.) in area unless the sign is located more than 10.0 metres (328.1 ft.) from a roadway; - (d) not more than one sign for each entrance to the subdivision shall be installed; and - (e) the temporary subdivision identification and sales sign must be removed after five years or upon sale of all the lots, whichever event occurs first. - (22) Permanent subdivision name signs (e.g. "Mountain Meadows Estates") require a development permit and are subject to the following standards: - (a) it must be professionally designed and maintained;
+- (21) A temporary subdivision identification sign, depicting the layout and lots available for purchase, is allowed without a development permit as per a development agreement, and shall meet the following standards: - (a) it must be professionally designed and maintained; - (b) it must be located on private property adjacent to the entry of the subdivision; - (c) it must not exceed 12.0 m (129.2 sq. ft.) in area unless the sign is located more than 10.0 metres (328.1 ft.) from a roadway; - (d) not more than one sign for each entrance to the subdivision shall be installed; and - (e) the temporary subdivision identification and sales sign must be removed after five years or upon sale of all the lots, whichever event occurs first. - (22) Permanent subdivision name signs (e.g. "Mountain Meadows Estates") require a development permit and are subject to the following standards: - (a) it must be professionally designed and maintained;

-- (b) the sign and structure must be made of durable, low or maintenance free materials that can withstand seasonal weather; - (c) it must be located on private property adjacent to the entry of the subdivision; - (c) it must meet any applicable setbacks from roadways; - (d) it shall not be located over any registered utility easement(s) or right(s)-of-way unless agree to by the County; - (e) the Development Authority may stipulate design and types of materials to apply to permanent subdivision name signage, including but not limited to, mounting and base type, signboard finish, lighting, copy, and size of letters.
-As part of a development permit application for such signage, the applicant may be required to submit a professionally designed and drawn to scale sketch of the sign. - (23) Subdivision identification signs are not counted as part of the total signage limitations of a property.
+- (b) the sign and structure must be made of durable, low or maintenance free materials that can withstand seasonal weather; - (c) it must be located on private property adjacent to the entry of the subdivision; - (c) it must meet any applicable setbacks from roadways; - (d) it shall not be located over any registered utility easement(s) or right(s)-of-way unless agree to by the County;

+(23) Subdivision identification signs are not counted as part of the total signage limitations of a property.